BroFan11/WhipWelcome/README.md

 ## 🙋 FAQ

+- **What Minecraft versions are supported?**
+	- Paper 1.18 and above (1.18, 1.19, 1.20, 1.21+).
+The plugin uses api-version 1.18 for maximum compatibility.

-- How are lengths calculated?
+- **How are lengths calculated?**
 	- The plugin strips color codes (MiniMessage tags, legacy codes, and hex markers) before counting characters, so limits apply to visible text only.

-- Can I disable the default join message entirely?
+- **Can I disable the default join message entirely?**
 	- Yes.
-Keep both `default-prefix` and `default-suffix` empty and players who haven’t set custom values will not trigger a join message.
+Keep both `default-prefix` and `default-suffix` empty and players who haven't set custom values will not trigger a join message.
 Players with custom values will still show theirs.

+- **How does the update checker work?**
+	- On plugin startup, it queries the GitHub API for the latest release and compares version numbers.
+If a newer version exists, it notifies the console and online operators.
+This is fully configurable in `config.yml`.

 ## 📝 License